Last Updated on June 27, 2023

 Have you ever been on Battleship North Carolina?
-This article covers the history as well as what to expect when visiting Battleship North Carolina in Wilmington, North Carolina!
+This article covers the history and what to expect when visiting this Battleship in Wilmington, North Carolina!

 North Carolina sits across from downtown Wilmington and memorializes previous ships named “North Carolina” and North Carolinians who served all branches during World War II.